-The Texas Legislature recently heard testimony on HB 1533, to modify state rules for non-exempt resources and assets that determine household eligibilty for SNAP.
-This blog post lays out how removing the current asset test helps Texas families acheive financial stabilty.
+The Texas Legislature recently heard testimony on HB 1533, to modify state rules for non-exempt resources and assets that determine household eligibility for SNAP.
+This blog post lays out how removing the current asset test helps Texas families achieve financial stability.

 The Supplemental Nutrition Assistance Program (SNAP), formerly known as the food stamp program, is the largest program for preventing hunger in our state and helps households afford food when they go through a period of financial hardship.
 In 2016, 3.8 million Texans received SNAP, 81 percent of whom were in families with children.